Home · plumbing

 Can I really install a tankless water heater myself?

 Yes, it's possible for experienced DIYers comfortable with plumbing, gas (if applicable), and electrical work.
-However, it's an Advanced project.
+But it's an Advanced project.
 Gas line modifications and complex venting are strong reasons to hire a pro.
 Be brutally honest about your skills, prioritize safety, check codes, and get permits.
-If in doubt at any point, call a professional.
+If you're in doubt at any point, call a professional.

 Do I need to upgrade my electrical panel for an electric tankless?